-Florida Statute 61.30 governs the making and modification of child support orders in this state.
-If you, your child, or your child’s other parent have experienced a change in your financial situation that you believe may warrant a new support order, you will need competent legal counsel to help you file a successful petition.
+Florida Statute § 61.30 governs the making and modification of child support orders in the state.
+If you, your child, or your child’s other parent experience a financial change that you believe may warrant a new support order or a modification of a previous support order, contact a child support attorney with The Law Office of Silverman, Mack & Associates.
+Our competent legal counsel can help you file a successful petition for a support modification.

-Florida follows the Income Shares Model method of determining child support.
-Both parents’ net incomes are added together to determine the combined household net income.
+Florida follows the Income Shares Model method of determining child support for calculating child support modification.
+Both parents’ net income is added to determine the combined household net income.
 Then a specific support amount is given by the Child Support Guidelines Chart based on that combined net income.
 The amount of each parent’s portion of the support obligation is based on that parent’s percentage of the net income.
-Certain other amounts for child care and medical expenses can also be added to the support amount.
+Other amounts for child care and medical expenses can also be added to the support amount.

-A parent seeking a modification of a support order must show a “substantial change in circumstances” before a court will grant a petition.
-Specifically, there must be a difference of $50 or 15%, whichever is greater, between the previous support amount and the new amount provided for by the guidelines in order for a court to find that the change is sufficient enough to warrant a modification in the support order.
+A parent seeking a modification of a support order must show a substantial change in circumstances before a court will grant a petition.
+Specifically, there must be a difference of $50 or 15 percent — whichever is greater — between the previous support amount and the new amount provided for by the guidelines in order for a court to find that the change is sufficient enough to warrant a modification in the support order.

-- a change in employment or in income for either parent,
+- Change in employment or in income for either parent

-- a change in a parent’s health that will increase expenses or that parent’s financial ability to contribute support,
+- Change in a parent’s health that will increase expenses

-- the availability of health insurance for the child,
+- The availability of health insurance to the child

-A court’s decision as to whether to grant a petition for a child support modification is very specifically guided by the Florida Statute and case law.
+A court’s decision regarding whether to grant a petition for a child support modification is very specifically guided by the Florida Statute and case law.
 Any petition must be tailored to the standards in the law or it may not succeed.
 Furthermore, evidence must be presented that is sufficient to support the finding of a substantial change.
-It may even be necessary to dig more deeply into the causes of one parent’s unemployment in order to successfully contest that parent’s demand for more support.
+It may even be necessary to dig more deeply into the causes of one parent’s unemployment in order to successfully contest the demand for more support.